-The University has exchange/collaboration programs with a number of Universities and academic Institutions in India and abroad.
+The Institute has exchange/collaboration programs with a number of Universities and academic Institutions in India and abroad.
 The programs focus mainly on the following objectives and areas of study:

 - Exchange of students